-Skills and strateg ies to read for understanding Key Objective/Skill Key approach(es)?
+Skills and strateg gies to read for understanding Key Objective/Skill Key approach(es)?
 Teaching suggestions?
 2a.
 Use prior knowledge to support understanding.
-Year 1: Think about what they know about events or topics prior to reading.
-Guided reading (reciprocal reading roles) 1:1 reading Begin reading by discussing what is already known about a topic or event Encourage children to make links between their reading and their own experience Consider what is known or might be expected from other, similar texts Use prior knowledge to inform predictions and speculations about a text, (but be prepared to modify these in the light of what you actually read) When reading non-fiction texts, discussing prior knowledge should lead easily into identifying questions that the group need answering.
+FS: Think about what they know about events or topics prior to reading.
+Read words consistent with their phonic knowledge by sound-blending ELG9 2b.
+Check that books make sense to them FS: Listen to their own reading, and that of others, and make a sense check at regular intervals.
+Whole class reading Share similar stories to expand their knowledge Storytime Topic 1:1 reading time Begin reading by discussing what is already known about a topic or event Encourage children to make links between their reading and their own experience Consider what is known or might be expected from other, similar texts Use prior knowledge to inform predictions and speculations about a text, (but be prepared to modify these in the light of what you actually read) When reading non-fiction texts, discussing prior knowledge should lead easily into identifying questions that the group need answering.
 Use KWL grids to collect what is known.
-Expect children to discuss how their prior knowledge was useful, or not, as they read through the text 2b.
-Check that books make sense to them Year 1: Listen to their own reading, and that of others, and make a sense check at regular intervals.
-Independent reading of AR texts (incl. quizzes) Guided reading (reciprocal reading roles) Storytime Topic 1:1 reading time Poetry and books with hidden meanings Model putting a text's meaning into your own words and expect chn to do the same.
+Expect children to discuss how their prior knowledge was useful, or not, as they read through the text Poetry and books with hidden meanings Model putting a text's meaning into your own words and expect chn to do the same.
 2c.
 Ask questions to improve their understanding.
-Year 1: Ask questions about aspects of a text they don't understand.
-Guided reading (reciprocal reading roles) 1:1 reading Explore what makes a good question?
-Questioner role Questioner role Question matrix (resource on common) Model different question stems e.g. 'I wonder why?'
-See, think, wonder Quescussion Use statements about the text (chn agree/disagree/undecided) Encourage and model higher order questions Different question stypes: 'right there' 'think about' and 'find out' In independent work, chn tabulate things character said or done and then use chart to answer questions such as 'what did you think ofthen?' or 'Do you think that was the right decision to make?
+FS Ask questions about aspects of a text they don't understand.
+Storytime Topic 1:1 reading time Explore what makes a good question?
+Question role Question matrix (resource on common) Model different question stms e.g. 'I wonder why?'
+See, think, wonder Quescussion Use statements about the text (chn agree/disagree/undecided) Encourage and model higher order questions Different questions types: 'right there' 'think about' and 'find out' In independent work, chn tabulate things character said or done and then use chart to answer questions such as 'what did you think ofthen?' or 'Do you think that was the right decision to make?
 Why/why not?'
 What know for certain?
 What think might be happening?
 What hints are you picking up?
-All you need is three questions Question quadrants, tables and Book Talk Blooms taxonomy of questions L con use the information to build new ideas I con use the information About the Evaluating How could you dange the plot?
-I con use the information About the Evaluating What would you say is the importance of ?
-I con use the information About the Applying What evidence can you find to?
-I con use the information Applying What evidence can you find to?
-I con remember facts I con remember facts Remembering
+All you need is three questions Question quadrants, tables and Book Talk Blooms taxonomy of questions I con use the information to build new ideas I con use the information to build new ideas What would you say is the information and back up would new ideas What evidence on you find to?
+I con use the information and back up wo pointion is the importance of 2 I con use the information of the term of the information is the importance of 2 I con say what I think about the term of analysing What evidence con you find to?
+I con set would applying What evidence con you find to?
+I con set he information is the importance of 2 I con set he information is the importance of 2 I con set he information is no would you say is the information of back was you would you say is the information of back was you do you as that in a new would applying What evidence con you find to_2 I con enselve the information is no member facts Mere does it say?
+Where does it say?
+Where does it say?